Stat-Y/Multivariate-response-regression-with-low-rank-and-generalizd-sparsity/README.md

-# Multiple response regression with low-rank andgeneralized sparsity for analysis of CCLE data
+# Multivariate response regression withlow-rank and generalized sparsity

 ## Overview

+Multiple response regression with low-rank and generalized sparsity is a multi-task learning model which can be used for models assuming various structures for the coefficient matrix, e.g., one can assume low-rank and sparse coeffcient matrix or low-rank and generalized sparse coefficient matrix.
+With $\ell_1$
+See the main paper for more details.

 ## Data